argshook/react-playground/readme.md

 ## How to do

-1. `npm i -g babel-cli babel webpack mocha istanbul`
+1. `npm i -g babel-cli babel webpack mocha istanbul webpack-dev-server`
-1. `npm i -g webpack-dev-server`
 1. `npm i`

 ## How